Xeeynamo/KingdomSaveEditor/.github/ISSUE_TEMPLATE/ff7r-teleport-coordinates-request.md

 ---
-name: Request teleport coordinates
+name: FF7R Teleport coordinates request
 about: Used when a user wants to add a specific location with coordinates
-title: FF7 Remake new location request
+title: FF7R Teleport coordinates request
 labels: ff7r-location
 assignees: Xeeynamo